duckduckgo/autoconsent/api.md

     Note right of CS: Parse rules and initialize autoconsent code Note right of CS: apply prehideSelectors
     Note right of CS: wait for DOMContentLoaded
+    Note right of CS: detect a CMP presence (not necessarily visible)

+    CS ->> BG: cmpDetected
     Note right of CS: detect a visible cookie popup
     CS ->> BG: popupFound
     deactivate CS
     activate BG
     Note left of BG: (if config.autoAction is not defined)<br/>decide when to trigger opt-in / opt-out Note right of CS: (if config.autoAction IS defined)<br/>proceed immediately